rossrochford/gcp-hashi-cluster/docs/docs/index.rst

 Limitations and opinionated configurations
 ----------------------------------------------
 - The cluster is configured to run in a **single** region, though VMs are spread across multiple zones within this region for high availability.
 - All VMs run Ubuntu 20.04 (18.04 is also supported).
 To use another OS you will need to modify the packer scripts.
-The the local build scripts (mainly bash and Terraform) have only been tested on a Ubuntu development machine.
+The local build scripts (mainly bash and Terraform) have only been tested on a Ubuntu development machine.
 - It is assumed you have a DNS domain name for this cluster.
 One domain name per cluster is assumed, though you may add sub-domains.
 Traefik is used as the cluster's reverse proxy, fronted by a Google load-balancer that manages the SSL certificates.
 - This guide uses a `Shared VPC <https://cloud.google.com/vpc/docs/shared-vpc>`_ setup so we can run separate "service projects" with shared networking configuration at the organization level.
 This is good practice generally but it means that a regular Gmail account won't do, you'll need a Cloud Identity or GSuite user account so that a GCP Organization can be created.
 - The GCP IAM user/resource permissions configurations used here are intended to get you started quickly as a lone developer.
 You may want more fine-grained IAM restrictions if you're using this within a large development team.
 The same is true for the Consul, Nomad and Vault ACL configurations.